top of page

 Search Histories is all about humanity’s insecurities, Do chicks like dudes in leather jackets, curiosities, pics of boobs women, and vulnerabilities, Has anyone else said sorry to a chair leg before reddit.

-In a time of capitalising on our hobbies and incessant self-curation, private Google searches are perhaps the closest we get to a real portrayal of a person.
 Mostly funny, at times sad because it’s true, Search Histories shows that people today are chronic overthinkers desperately hunting for the answers to: Who am I and is it ok?

 There is the laughter of recognition as insecurities and oddities pop up that many of us have either searched for online or thought about searching.
 There is the utter delight of wild searches from people we will never know but about whose lives we gain hilarious insight.
 The collection is equally moving.
 Mini narratives around loss and grief, anxiety and hope are heart-achingly poignant.
 Yet there is nothing sentimental or saccharine in this work.
 It is a documentation of human yearning and our very real vulnerabilities.